GreenDelta/openLCA2-manual/src/running_olca_for_first_time.md

 	**Dark mode**: Our dark mode seamlessly follows the mode set for your entire system.
 To enable the dark mode in openLCA you need to select it on your operating system.

     - **Experimental features:** These features are still in development, but you can already access them by checking this box.
 We welcome any feedback to further refine them.
+Here you can activate the novel social impact assessment feature.

 		![](./media/settings_experimental_features.png)
 		_Preferences Experimental Features_